liamzebedee/retrust/README.md

 Properties still being investigated:
  * **Sybil-resistance**: a flow-based trust algorithm is computed from the perspective of each node.
- * **Quorum-based resolution**: interactions are converted to evidence in the form of `(positive, negative)` - it is likely possible we can use this to rank the effective trust of a node in a network, and thus use this to implement true holocratic voting.
+ * **Quorum-based holocracy**: by building a weighted graph of interactions between nodes, that is automatically scaled based on the reputation of each node - we can use another flow-based algorithm such as PageRank, to compute the true influence of a node in a network, and thus use this to implement true holocratic voting.

 ## Organisation
  - `ebsl/` - evidence-based subjective logic implementations (original and my refactored version with Numpy)